-Students at North Bennet Street School are diverse in age and background.
-Some students attend NBSS directly after high school, while others find us later as a second career or after retirement.
-Students come from Massachusetts, from other states and from other countries; we currently have international students from as far away as Spain and Australia.
+It takes courage, commitment, and patience to embark on a career path that requires a mastery of hand skills.
+Students at North Bennet Street School are diverse in age, experience, and background.
+Some students attend NBSS directly after high school or home school, while others find us later as a second career or after military service or retirement.
 What unites NBSS students is a commitment to traditional skills and to excellence.

-What is the difference between full-time programs and workshops?
+What is the difference between the Full-time Programs and Continuing Education?

-Full-time programs are accredited by the Accrediting Commission of Career Schools and Colleges.
-Admission to the full-time programs is through an application process and the programs provide a comprehensive education.
+Full-Time Programs are formal apprenticeships for the career minded.
+Continuing Education courses and workshops are for everyone and anyone who is interested in learning and honing their skills.
+North Bennet Street School is accredited by the Accrediting Commission of Career Schools and Colleges.
+Admission to the full-time programs is through an application process and the programs provide a comprehensive education toward employment.
 Depending on the program, students are enrolled full-time for one to three years.
 Financial aid is available for full-time programs.
-Workshops are offered through the department of continuing education and teach specific skills in courses that may last one day or up to three months.
-Workshop students are serious amateurs and skilled makers who seek to learn a new skill.
-For less experienced students, workshops can be a good introduction to the school.
-Successful workshop students often apply to the full-time programs.
+Continuing Education courses and workshops are not accredited programs and are offered through the Department of Continuing Education.
+Continuing Education courses and workshops teach specific skills in courses that may last one day or up to three months.
+Continuing Education students are serious amateurs and skilled makers who seek to learn a new skill.
+For less experienced students, Continuing Education courses and workshops can be a good introduction to the School.
+Successful Continuing Education students often apply to the full-time programs.

-The school is committed to nurturing employable skills and providing career support to students and alumni.
-Jason Gregoricus, the Director of Student and Alumni Services, helps students and graduates find jobs.
+The School is committed to training for employable skills and providing career support to students and alumni.
+The Director of Student Life and Career Services helps graduates with their job search and career planning.
 Many graduates begin their post-NBSS career working with experienced makers; some continue to work for others and some start businesses.
 Occasionally, students begin a business directly upon graduation.
 Of the 85 individuals who graduated in 2009, 81 either chose to pursue further education or were employed within 4 months.
 Additional support includes:

 - A database of both current jobs and companies who have posted jobs in the past.
 The database is only available to students and graduates.

-For more information, view the career pages of this website or write to Jason Gregoricus.
+For more information, view the career pages of this website or email Sheree Brown, Director of Student Life and Career Services at email@example.com.

 Classes and Grading